awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-group-tagging.md

 1. In the **Managed instances** list, choose the ID of a managed EC2 instance that you want to configure for patching\.
 **Note**
+When using the Amazon EC2 console and AWS CLI, it's possible to apply `Key = Patch Group` tags to instances that aren't yet configured for use with Systems Manager\.
 If an Amazon EC2 instance you expect to see is not listed, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.

 1. Select the **Tags** tab, then choose **Edit**\.